Cars travel on a two-lane highway lined with palm trees and parked cars.

 FAQs

 Different policies have different standard excesses or deductibles.
-Many car policies will have a standard excess of $400 to $500 and age-related additional amounts for the driver.
+These amounts vary widely depending on the policy and provider, and age-related additional amounts may also apply for the driver.

 About the author